Kamilovkz/books_manager/readme.md

 ## Email Verification

-Please note that email verification logic is not implemented in this project.
-You can adapt and implement this feature according to your requirements.
+Please note that email verification logic is not completely implemented in this project.
+But has some idea how to make it via MailGun.

 Happy reading!